House Republicans sue Attorney General Garland over access to Biden special counsel interview audio

 The lawsuit states that Speaker Mike Johnson, R-La., made a “last-ditch effort” last week to Garland to resolve the issue without taking legal action but the attorney general referred the Republicans to the White House, which rebuffed the “effort to find a solution to this impasse.”

+Garland has defended the Justice Department, saying officials have gone to extraordinary lengths to provide information to the committees about special counsel Robert Hur’s classified documents investigation, including a transcript of Biden’s interview with him.

-The congressional inquiry began with the release of special counsel Robert Hur’s report in February, which found evidence that Biden, a Democrat, willfully retained and shared highly classified information when he was a private citizen.
-Yet Hur concluded that criminal charges were not warranted.
+The congressional inquiry began with the release of Hur’s report in February, which found evidence that Biden, a Democrat, willfully retained and shared highly classified information when he was a private citizen.
+Yet the special counsel concluded that criminal charges were not warranted.

 Republicans, incensed by Hur’s decision, issued a subpoena for audio of his interviews with Biden during the spring.
 But the Justice Department turned over only some of the records, leaving out audio of the interview with the president.